“No one can love the country as much as I do. For surely woods, trees, and rocks produce the echo which man desires to hear.” Beethoven

 “No one can love the country as much as I do.
 For surely woods, trees, and rocks produce the echo which man desires to hear.” – Beethoven

 Beethoven is also to many, the definition of the Romantic composer.
 The five movements of Beethoven’s Symphony No. 6 “Pastoral” represented to him a clearer picture of the countryside than even a painting could convey.
 Close your eyes and let the sounds summon the magnificent scene described by Beethoven: arrive in the countryside, hear the birds sing as you venture to the brook and enjoy a merry gathering of people.
-Brace for the thunderstorm to then bask in the divine beauty of the calm that follows.Learn more ›
+Brace for the thunderstorm to then bask in the divine beauty of the calm that follows.Learn more in the program notes ›